pdqnguyen/cod-ttk-app/markdown/about1.md

 output require much less recoil control.

 ### Recoil
-Recoil is the angular displacement in a player's crosshair after firing a round of ammunition.
+Recoil is the displacement of a player's crosshair after firing a round of ammunition.
-In Warzone, during sustained fully-automatic fire, the magnitude and direction of the displacement after each round is dependent on the number of rounds fired so far.
+In Warzone, during sustained automatic fire, the magnitude and direction of the displacement after each round is dependent on the number of rounds fired so far.
-This time-dependence results in a "recoil pattern" that can be learned by players to maximize their accuracy.
+This time-dependence results in a "recoil pattern" that can be learned by players to improve their accuracy.
 Each displacement also has a (typically small) random component added to it in order to provide some randomness to the recoil pattern.
 This "jitter" effectively caps how well a player can use a weapon, since the jitter